Affiziert/esp32-iot-monitoring-stack/README.md

 ### ESP32 Transmitter Node

-The transmitter node collects environmental data and transmits a fixed-size payload of 8 byte via ESP-NOW.
+The transmitter node collects environmental data and transmits a fixed-size payload of 8 bytes via ESP-NOW.
 It periodically wakes from deep sleep, measures the connected sensors, transmits the data and returns to deep sleep.

 ### ESP32 Receiver Node